ozchamo/YAKKO/README.md

         - nodelogs        ->  Display the logs of a particular node
         - sshtonode       ->  Provide terminal access to an individual cluster node
         - changeaccess    ->  Enable/disable OpenShift access by other clients in your network
-        - updateservices  ->  Update supporting services for cluster (virt network/HAproxy/libvirtd)
+        - updateservices  ->  Update supporting services for cluster (virt network/HAproxy/virtqemud)
         - listresources   ->  Print a summary of services and files in use by the (YAKKO) cluster
-        - listclusters    ->  List all YAKKO clusters visible to the host.
+        - listclusters    ->  Print a list of all YAKKO clusters installed on this host
         - describehw      ->  Describe the harware supporting the installation
         - resizeram       ->  Change the RAM size of a node
         - purgedownloads  ->  Delete all downloaded OCP images on disk
         - nfsshare        ->  Setup a directory as NFS share for creating a PVC for registry or NS store
+        - snaptake        ->  Take a snapshot of a cluster
+        - snaprestore     ->  Restore a snapshot of a cluster
         - installcomplete ->  Mark a cluster build as completed even if the installer refuses to say it is
-        - deletecluster   ->  Delete entire cluster and all infrastructure
+        - deletecluster   ->  Delete entire cluster and all infrastructure (add 'force' to avoid questions - CAREFUL!)
 ```
 <br>